busla/ranker/README.md

 # RANKER

 RANKER is a ranking list web app for Taekwondo clubs.
-The club administrator can configure categories and score-systems to calculate athlete points based on his results in any category.
+It displays ranking-lists for each category added and a link to the athlete profile.
+It´s a custom project for one club but most of the custom stuff has been abstracted away to make it as general as possible.
+The project is rough around the edges and I don´t plan on continuing the development.
+Unless someone hires me to do so :-)

 ## Categories
 The app displays ranking lists for each category that is added.
 A category can be whatever, sparring, poomsae, training-camp, et.c.
 You can add whatever you want.